How to Appeal Denied Unemployment Benefits in Pennsylvania

 Regardless of the reason for which you were denied unemployment payments, you can still file your appeal if you believe you were unjustly denied unemployment benefits.
 For instance, if you were a victim of wrongful termination, you can submit the necessary evidence to prove your eligibility for unemployment benefits in Pennsylvania.

-Appealing Denied Unemployment Benefits in Pennsylvania at the First Level of Appeals
+How to Appeal Denied Unemployment Benefits in Pennsylvania at the First Level of Appeals

 Former employees who were denied unemployment benefits in Pennsylvania can file an unemployment denial appeal and present their case for eligibility before a UC administrative judge.
 Unemployed workers who were granted UC coverage can also file a Pennsylvania unemployment denial appeal if they believe they are eligible for a higher amount of payments.
 However, unless unemployment claimants submit their request within 15 days of receiving the department’s determination, the OUC decision will become final and the claimants will have no other appeal options available.